timokoenig/hostrefugees/README.md

 Note: If you do not add a translation in any given language, the app will default to English.

+## Contributors

+Special thanks to [Katerina Limpitsouni](https://twitter.com/ninaLimpi) and [undraw.co](https://undraw.co) providing the illustrations for this project.

 ---

 <p align="center">Made with <span style="color: red">♥</span> for the people</p>